Colorado Health Insurance: 2022 Coverage Guide

-People in Colorado can sign up for health insurance today, due to coronavirus.
-The state has opened up the Open Enrollment Period sooner than the regularly scheduled November 1 start date.
+People in Colorado can sign up for health insurance today through mid-August 2021.
+It opens back up November 1.
 If you live in Colorado, you have some options for health plans so it’s important that you shop carefully.
 If you’re an individual or you’re buying coverage for a family, you can get the coverage you need at the best prices by comparing rates with SmartFinancial.
 If you do not buy health insurance by the end of the Open Enrollment date, you may only be able to sign up during the Special Enrollment Period due to a qualifying event or you may have to wait until next fall to buy insurance.

 When Is Open Enrollment in Colorado?